epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 *	Not everyone is using systemd.
 If you want niche tutorial, you can use this differentiation to make your blog looks more than just an ordinary.

 *	The combination of the stack.
-You can have a bunch of article if you want.
+You can have a bunch of articles if you want.
 Let's do the math.

 2 Package Manager <+> 3 Init <+> 3 Web Server <+> 2 Database Server <+> 3 Scripting Language